Military history: Popular versus academic military history

-In terms of the history profession in major countries, military history is an orphan, despite its enormous popularity with the general public.
+In the history profession across major countries, military history is an orphan, despite its enormous popularity with the general public.
 William H. McNeill points out:

 This branch of our discipline flourishes in an intellectual ghetto.
 The 144 books in question [published in 1968-78] fall into two distinct classes: works aimed at a popular readership, written by journalists and men of letters outside academic circles, and professional work nearly always produced within the military establishment....
 The study of military history in universities remains seriously underdeveloped.
 Indeed, lack of interest in and disdain for military history probably constitute one of the strangest prejudices of the profession.

-In recent decades University level courses in military history remain popular; often they use films to humanize the combat experience.
-For example, Eugene P. A. Scleh, history professor at the University of Maine, has explored the advantages and problems of teaching a course of "Modern War and Its Images" entirely through films.
+In recent decades, university-level courses in military history have remained popular; often, they use films to humanize the combat experience.
+For example, Eugene P. A. Scleh, history professor at the University of Maine, has explored the advantages and problems of teaching a course on "Modern War and Its Images" entirely through films.
 Students said they found the documentaries more valuable than the dramas.
 However, military historians are frustrated by their marginal status in major history departments.

 Academic historians concerned with military topics have their own scholarly organization, Society for Military History.
-Since 1937 it has published The Journal of Military History.
-Its four issues a year include scholarly articles reviews of new books, and a bibliography of new publications and dissertations.
-The Society has 2300 members, holds an annual convention, and gives out prizes for the best scholarship.
+Since 1937, it has published The Journal of Military History.
+Its four issues a year include scholarly articles, reviews of new books, and a bibliography of new publications and dissertations.
+The Society has 2,300 members, holds an annual convention, and awards prizes for the best scholarship.